ahmedjolani/UCIHARDataScrubbing/CodeBook.md

 6. The activity variable values were replace with the actual activity name, the mapping can be found in the "rawDataset/UCI HAR Dataset/activity_labels.txt" file.
 7. The larger dataset was melted, specifically the ids were (Activity, Subject) and all other variables were the measured variables.
 The final shape of the dataset is (Activity, Subject, variable, value.)

-For the sake of verbosity, both the final tidy dataset and the semi-tidy dataset (generated from step 6) where saved.
+For the sake of verbosity, both the final tidy dataset and the semi-tidy dataset (generated from step 6) were saved.